vdeemann/deepcut-chatbot-codespace/README.md

 **Special States:**
 - `"DJs": "disabled"` - Queue system is disabled
-- `"DJs": "Empty"` - No users in queue
+- `"DJs": "Queue is empty"` - No users in queue

 #### Channel 2: Song Information (`channel-2`)
-Published on every new song:
+Published on every new song and when requested:

 ```json
 {